Builder Integration

 • x-api-key : optional, if present and matching with an optimistic pubkey, signature verification will be skipped

-• x-hydrate: optional, if present enables block deltas submissions
+• x-hydrate: optional, if present enables block deltas submissions (NB: x-api-key required for this!)

 • x-sequence : optional, if present the relay will reject lower sequence numbers received for the same slot / pubkey